khurramsqa/tradeling-assessment/README.md

    2. As the Testrunner window showing now try to execute the scenarios and see the results.
 Thanks!

 ## Manual Scenario Creation:
-   Tradelingassessment test cases.xlsx
+  For manual test cases please refer to the sheet: ---> Tradelingassessment test cases.xlsx

 ## Challenges/Limitations:
 1. Amazon security forces to ask for OTP even if existing user is logged in multiple browsers.
 2. I did Amazaon scenario automation with existing account as for New account creation in Amazon I was associating gmail account but it rquires gmail api integration and automation in cypress.
-Its an exciting dimension with great challenges so at the moment I am only able to expose gmail api with cypress (Automation is yet to done and I am working on it whether my assignment accepted or rejected as its exciting learning opportunity)
+Its an exciting dimension with great challenges so at the moment I am only able to expose gmail api with cypress (Automation is yet to done and I am working on it whether my assignment accepted or rejected as its exciting learning opportunity).

-Amazon security forces to ask for OTP even if existing user is logged in multiple browsers.